 As a licensed clinical psychologist, I’ve utilized clay, clay-like material and other media for the past 15 years in a variety of settings including nursing homes and social service agencies, and with individuals and groups.
 More recently I expanded my clay therapy practice to Full-Circle Pottery.
 My intent is to encourage participants to express and understand emotions through the creative process.
 I hope others will discover the therapeutic nature of clay, benefits of which may include reduction in symptoms of anxiety and depression, as well as self-discovery, personal fulfiillment, empowerment, relaxation, and tranquility.
 Personally I find the non-verbal, intuitive and soothing aspects of clay essential and enjoyable.
 My own work is often playful and humorous.

 Cullen is a founding member of Full-Circle Pottery and leads the “Sunday Members” sessions.
 Cullen’s much admired hand built slab work is sleek and modern, and he shares his approach in workshops at the studio.

-Leigh Anne is a Full-Circle Potter and volunteers to keep our glazes in tip top shape.
-Her sculptures, which reflect her work as a researcher in biology and zoology, often evoke imaginative creatures.
+Leigh Anne is a Full-Circle Potter and keeps our glazes in tip top shape.
+Her sculptures, which reflect her work as a researcher in biology and zoology, are inspired by the natural world and the species found in it.

 Ron started throwing clay at Full-Circle Pottery in 2016 and hasn’t stopped making ever bigger, taller pots, vases and lidded jars.
 He leads the Thursday evening “Adult Studio Session.”

-Pam Stanley is a founding member of Full-Circle Pottery and teaches the studio’s structured private classes on Sundays and Mondays.
+Pam Stanley is a founding member of Full-Circle Pottery and has shared her passion for ceramics with students taking her semi-private classes and workshops.
 Pam’s work is personal and creative, with richly textured and adorned surfaces.
 In addition to her pottery practice, Pam is a talented gourd artist.